 The first step in dealing with knee pain is to identify all possible causes (which is obviously beyond the scope of this post), but if your investigation leads you to the psoas, here is a quick fix for you.

-Step 1: Foam roll the rectus femoris making sure to stop on any “hot spots”.
-If the pain is a 10 out of 10 you should rest on it until the pain subsides to a level of 5 or 6.
-Sometimes if the ischemic tissue is close to the knee you may feel a referred pain in the knee itself when rolling.
-This should be considered normal.
-Failure to deal with to restore proper muscle length and quality will prevent optimal resolution of the problem.
+Step 1: Foam roll the rectus femoris, stopping on any “hot spots.”
+If the pain is at level 10, you should rest until it decreases to level 5 or 6, which should be considered normal.
+Sometimes, if the ischemic tissue is close to the knee, you may feel a referred pain in the knee itself when rolling.
 In other words, DON’T SKIP THIS STEP!
+Failure to deal with restoring proper muscle length and quality will prevent optimal resolution of the problem.

 Step 2: Activate the psoas.
-Personally, I prefer to have my client lie on their back with their toes curled upward towards their shin and loop a resistance band over the toes and around a piece of equipment.
-Then I have them pull their knee towards their chest making sure to go past 90 degrees and hold for 2-3 seconds at the top to fully engage the psoas.
-Perform 10 repetitions per leg.
+I prefer to have my client lie on their back with their toes curled upward towards their shin and loop a resistance band over the toes and around a piece of equipment.
+Then I have them pull their knee towards their chest, making sure to go past 90 degrees and hold for 2-3 seconds at the top to engage the psoas fully.
+Perform ten repetitions per leg.

 Summarizing the Psoas

-Perhaps the biggest take home point from this is that we need to pay close attention to our assessments and not just protocols based on the most common scenario.
+Perhaps the most significant take-home point from this is that we need to pay close attention to our assessments and not just protocols based on the most common scenario.
 And if you do find the offender to be the psoas, don’t be afraid to make it strong.

-The other thing Mark has done is started a Christmas Giveaway.
-Over the next few weeks, he will be giving away a bunch of stuff.
-He asked if I could help out and I was happy to do so.
-I gave a 4 DVD set of Muscle Imbalances Revealed for his giveaway.
-So if you want to win some great stuff, like Muscle Imbalances Revealed, head over to his blog.
+The other thing Mark has done is the Christmas Giveaway.
+Over the next few weeks, he will be giving away some stuff.
+He asked if I could help out, and I was happy to do so.
+I gave a 4 DVD set of Muscle Imbalances Revealed for his giveaway, so if you want to win some great stuff as Muscle Imbalances Revealed, head to his blog.